-Cruel 'sports' like cockfighting were also popular in Tudor Times.
-So was bear baiting.
+Cruel 'sports' like cockfighting were also popular in the 16th century.
+So was bear-baiting.
 A bear was chained to a post and dogs were trained to attack it.

-In the early 16th century actors performed in market squares or inn courtyards.
-However in the late 16th century theatre became more and more popular and it eventually became worthwhile making a purpose-built theatres in large towns.
-In 1576 a man named James Burbage built the first theatre.
+In the early 16th century actors performed in market squares or in courtyards.
+However, in the late 16th century plays became more and more popular and it eventually became worthwhile making purpose-built theaters in large towns.
+In 1576 a man named James Burbage built the first theater.
 Others followed.
 Those who could afford the best seats were sheltered from the weather.
-However the poor customers stood in the open air.
+However, the poor customers stood in the open air.
 They were called groundlings.
 Rich people sat on the stage!

-There were no female actors in Tudor Times.
+There were no female actors in the 16th century.
 Boys played women's parts.
 Plays were usually held during the day because of the difficulty of lighting a stage.

 The history of games

 EDUCATION IN TUDOR ENGLAND